Loading Software and Accessing Data

 less test_vi.txt

 End of Session 1.
-Go and relax!
+Go and relax….and have a coffee!

 Or if you’re a total nerd and can’t leave the command line, go ahead and have a look at Extension: Commandline Tools and Scripting.
 This contains more Linux-related tidbits and a sneak preview of some material we’ll cover in Session 2.